How Anthropic Teams Use Claude Code

 - Secrets, production data, and customer data are out of scope unless a named policy allows them.

-Review checklist - Does the patch follow the plan
+- Does the patch follow the plan?

-One useful way to read this through our [methodology](/methodology) is the **Plan** step: delegate first-pass decomposition and dependency mapping, review the sequencing and assumptions, and keep ownership of scope and priorities.
-If that split is still fuzzy, the workflow usually is too.
+A good way to read this through our methodology is the Plan step.
+Let the agent do first-pass decomposition and dependency mapping.
+You keep ownership of scope and priorities, and you review the sequencing.
+When that split feels fuzzy, the workflow usually is too.

 Common questions